US STOCKS-Wall St slips after weak economic data

 Deere fell 4 percent to $88.50 after J.P.
 Morgan downgraded the farm equipment maker to "underweight" from "neutral".

-Keurig Green Mountain fell as much as 9.4 percent to a 12-month low of $93.33, after Bloomberg reported that the K-cup coffee pod maker would not make available its new cold brewing system in all it is retail outlets until next year.
+Keurig Green Mountain fell as much as 9.4 percent to a year-low of $93.33, after Bloomberg reported that the K-cup coffee pod maker would not make available its new cold brewing system in all it is retail outlets until next year.

 * Futures down: Dow 144 pts, S&P 19.75 pts, Nasdaq 40 pts (Adds details, comments, updates prices)